planetlabs/staccato/README.md

 Property | Default Value | Description
 ---------|---------------|------------
-staccato.include-null-fields | false | Determines whether fields with null values should be serialized or excluded staccato.generate-self-links | true | Determines whether self links are automatically generated for items staccato.generate-thumbnail-links | true | Determines whether thumbnail links are automatically generated for items staccato.async-bridge-thread-pool.max-threads | 200 | The size of the threadpool to be used for blocking async requests using the Elasticsearch REST client
+staccato.include-null-fieldsExtension | false | Determines whether fieldsExtension with null values should be serialized or excluded staccato.generate-self-links | true | Determines whether self links are automatically generated for items staccato.generate-thumbnail-links | true | Determines whether thumbnail links are automatically generated for items staccato.async-bridge-thread-pool.max-threads | 200 | The size of the threadpool to be used for blocking async requests using the Elasticsearch REST client